Jackett/Jackett/README.md

 You can get additional logging with the switches "-t -l".
 Please post logs if you are unable to resolve your issue with these switches ensuring to remove your username/password/cookies.

+* Provide relevant logs

+To give developpers and community more informations about your problem, you have to provide logs.
+__Please upload your log on a website like http://pastebin.com and add the link into your post.__

 #### Creating an issue
 Please supply as much information about the problem you are experiencing as possible.
 Your issue has a much greater chance of being resolved if logs are supplied so that we can see what is going on.
 Creating an issue with '### isn't working' doesn't help anyone to fix the problem.